dialog-semiconductor/BLE_SDK6_examples/ibeacon/Readme.md

 # ibeacon

-iBeacon Implementation for the DA14531
+iBeacon implementation for the DA14531

 ## Example description